 - Institutional representative (such as the dean of research) to learn more about the institution's strategy for supporting early career scientists and their research

 Who schedules the meetings and sets the site visit agenda?

 It is the responsibility of the awardee to schedule all meetings and set the site visit agenda.
-We also ask the awardee, if possible, to schedule and organize a seminar at his/her institution for a presentation on the High-Risk, High-Reward Research program by Dr. Ravi Basavappa.
+We also ask the awardee, if possible, to schedule and organize a seminar at his/her institution for a presentation on the High-Risk, High-Reward Research program by Dr. Becky Miller.
 Broad dissemination of the seminar at the awardee's institution and other local institutions is appreciated.